Jamie Storr: Off the ice

 Storr has been a popular guest on TSN sports show Off The Record with Michael Landsberg.
 He is also a renowned goaltending coach and mentor to many young Southern California goalies.
 He runs the Jamie Storr Goalie School at the Toyota Sports Center in El Segundo where they have two week-long camps every July along with a camp every Christmas; they also host a weekend camp in May each year.
-Storr has worked goalies from all different levels and leagues including the DEL training Jochen Reimer, a former teammate of the DEG Metro Stars.
-Storr also opened up a hockey training center inside the TSC with friend and old teammate Jason Blake that includes a skating treadmill and shooting lane for players and goalies to train in a one of a kind training center that overlooks the ice the LA Kings train on.
+Storr has worked goaltenders from all different levels and leagues including the DEL training Jochen Reimer, a former teammate of the DEG Metro Stars.
+Storr also opened up a hockey training center inside the TSC with friend and old teammate Jason Blake.
 He is a father of three children living with his family in El Segundo, California.
 He works for the Los Angeles Kings with Kings alumni.

-During Storr's playing career, he wore a goalie mask that featured Japanese dragons to honor his late mother, who is Japanese.
+During Storr's playing career, he wore a goaltender mask that featured Japanese dragons to honor his late mother, who was Japanese.